Apellai: Apollo

-The Apellai is widely thought to have been a festival of Apollo.
+As noted above, Plutarch connects the word apellazein with Apollo, and the Apellai is widely thought to have been a festival of Apollo.
 In 1912, Jane Ellen Harrison argued that Apollo was intimately associated with the Apellai and the sacrificial apellaia, concluding that Apollo was "the projection of these rites", although, Martin P. Nilsson, more than fifty years later, would assert that Apollo played only a minor role (geringe Rolle) in the Apellai, and that there was no reason to assume that the festival really belonged to Apollo.

 Harrison's argument (revived and elucidated by Walter Burkert in 1975) is based partly on etymological grounds.
-From the fact that "Apollo’s name had an earlier form Apellon", Harrison concluded that the theonym Apollo was derived from the word apellai.
+From the fact that "Apollo's name had an earlier form Apellon", Harrison concluded that the theonym Apollo was derived from the word apellai.
 Which would make the name 'Apollo' mean something like 'he of the apellai, and thus from Hesychius' gloss, 'he of the assembly'.
 Given that, based upon the Labyad inscription, the apellaia, were "the offerings made at puberty initiation" at the Delphic Apellai, Harrison further concluded that Apollo was a projection of the central figure in these rites—the initiate—that Apollo was "the arch-ephebos, the Megistos Kouros".
 That Apollo was typically depicted as a long-haired adolescent (kouros) provides "powerful" support for Harrison's conclusion.
-However—while not ruling out that the Apellai was a festival of Apollo—Beekes argues that the derivation of 'Apollo' from apellai "is linguistically and historically impossible".
+However—while not ruling out that the Apellai was a festival of Apollo—Beekes argues that the derivation of 'Apollo' from apellai is, nevertheless, "linguistically and historically impossible".